AyeshaIrshad1337/YoutubeFetch/README.md

 4. If the video is available in the selected resolution, it will be downloaded and a 'Download Video' button will appear.
 5. Click on 'Download Video' to download the video to your local system.

+## Installation and Running
+1. Clone this repository to your local machine using `git clone <repo_link>`.
+2. Navigate to the cloned repository using `cd <repo_name>`.
+3. Install the required dependencies using `pip install -r requirements.txt`.
+4. Run the Streamlit app using `streamlit run app.py`.

 ## Note
 The application downloads the video to the server running Streamlit first before making it available for download to your local system.

 ## License
 This project is licensed under the terms of the MIT license.